woudc/woudc-ui/README.md

 ### Translate

+To translate text:

+- **Recommended**: In VS Code, use the [i18n Ally](https://marketplace.visualstudio.com/items?itemName=Lokalise.i18n-ally) extension
-To translate text, use [BabelEdit](https://www.codeandweb.com/babeledit/download) and load the `.babel` file in the root of the project.
+- Use [BabelEdit](https://www.codeandweb.com/babeledit/download) and load the `.babel` file in the root of the project.
 If there are new `.vue` components, they need to be added in (by file or by folder).
 If translation needs to be sent to a 3rd party translator, BabelEdit can export the translation to a `CSV` which can be sent off to the translator.
 Once completed, import the `CSV` in to BabelEdit to apply the completed translations.

-Alternatively, a FOSS program called [i18n Manager](https://github.com/gilmarsquinelato/i18n-manager) is recommended to manage translation text.
+- Alternatively, use the FOSS program called [i18n Manager](https://github.com/gilmarsquinelato/i18n-manager) to manage translation text.

 ## Testing